chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

 ``--setting NoFuncNamed.Name="foo"``.

 These settings are local to a given rule.
-Settings can also be global, as long as at least 1 rule opts into using them.
-For example, custom rules could confirm to the setting ``MyIgnoreList``, which could be set as ``--setting MyIgnoreList="foo,bar"``.
+Settings can also be global, as long as at least 1 rule opts in to using them.
+For example, custom rules could conform to the setting ``MyIgnoreList``, which could be set as ``--setting MyIgnoreList="foo,bar"``.